-Domestically, Doha Bank's network inside Qatar includes a total of 24 branches, 3 e-branches, and 2 pay offices.
-The number of ATMs reached 94 ATMs of which 3 ATMs in UAE, 2 ATMs in Kuwait, and 3 ATMs in India.
-Globally, the bank has six overseas branches, Dubai and Abu Dhabi branches in UAE, a branch in Kuwait and three branches in India in Mumbai, Kochi and Chennai.
-Furthermore, we have fourteen representative offices located in Singapore, Turkey, Japan, China, United Kingdom, South Korea, Germany, Australia, Canada, Hong Kong, South Africa, Bangladesh, Sri Lanka and Nepal.
+Domestically, Doha Bank's network inside Qatar includes a total of 19 branches, 3 e-branches.
+The number of ATMs reached 88 ATMs of which 2 ATMs in UAE, 1 ATM in Kuwait, and 3 ATMs in India.
+Globally, the bank has (5) overseas branches, Dubai and Abu Dhabi branches in the UAE, a branch in Kuwait and two branches in India in Mumbai and Kochi.
+Furthermore, we have (11) representative offices located in Singapore, Turkey, Japan, China, United Kingdom, South Korea, Germany, Australia, South Africa, Bangladesh, and Nepal.

 The Bank also fully owns Doha Finance Limited Company and Doha Bank Securities Company, both of which are registered in Cayman Islands, in addition to Sharq Insurance Company, which is registered under Qatar Financial Center.
-Furthermore, the Bank owns a 44.02% strategic stake in Doha Brokerage and Financial Services, an Indian brokerage firm specializing in brokerage and asset management.
+Furthermore, the Bank owns a 40.01% strategic stake in Doha Brokerage and Financial Services, an Indian brokerage firm specializing in brokerage and asset management.